valentin2105/Kubernetes-Saltstack/README.md

 - one or more Kubernetes-Workers (also Salt-minion)

 The Minion's roles are matched with Salt Grains, so you need to apply theses grains on your servers :

 ```
+# Kubernetes Master
-echo "role: k8s-master" >> /etc/salt/grains (on Kubernetes master)
+echo "role: k8s-master" >> /etc/salt/grains

+# Kubernetes Workers
 echo "role: k8s-worker" >> /etc/salt/grains (on Kubernetes workers)
 ```

 After that, you can apply your configuration on your minions :

 ```
-# Install Master
+# Apply kubernetes Master
 salt -G 'role:k8s-master' state.highstate

-# Install Worker
+# Apply Kubernetes worker
 salt -G 'role:k8s-worker' state.highstate

 ```